WPMedia/klaxon/docs/connecting_to_remote_db_aws_aurora.md

 \c klaxon
 \dt
 ```
-If uou should see (as of the time of this writing) 10 relations, then yay!
+If you see (as of the time of this writing) 10 relations, then yay!
 Your database is configured and ready to be used by the app!

 ## Sidenote on sharing the .env files with teammates